-- More than half of Guild's Board of Directors are women or are from an underrepresented community. - More than half of Guild's executive leadership are women, including the CEO, President, CFO, and CCO. - 74% of the company's employees are women or are from an underrepresented community. - In 2021, Guild partnered with South Carolina State University to launch a scholarship and internship program designed for students attending historically black colleges and universities. - In 2021, Guild joined the National Association of Hispanic Real Estate Professionals, an organization focused on educating and empowering the real estate professionals who serve Hispanic home buyers and sellers. - In 2021, Guild hired its first full-time Diversity and Inclusion Manager.
-This role focuses on employee engagement and inclusivity and has launched educational campaigns and Employee Resource Groups. - In 2022, Guild hired its first VP of Marketplace Diversity Strategy, a role focused on building a pipeline of diverse sales teams and increasing the company's market share in diverse communities.
+- More than half of Guild's Board of Directors are women or are from an underrepresented community. - More than half of Guild's executive leadership are women, including the CEO, President and CFO. - 72.2% of the company's employees are women or are from an underrepresented community. - In 2022, Guild partnered with several organizations that focus on empowering underrepresented communities, including: - the National Association of Minority Mortgage Bankers of America, an organization dedicated to the enrichment and betterment of women and minorities who work in the real estate industry. - the Asian Real Estate Association of America, an organization dedicated to improving the lives of Asian Americans and Pacific Islanders through homeownership. - the National Association of Real Estate Brokers, an organization and network of Black real estate professionals known for promoting democracy in housing and advocating for public policies that protect and expand sustainable homeownership in Black communities. - the National Association of Hispanic Real Estate Professionals, an organization focused on educating and empowering the real estate professionals who serve Hispanic home buyers and sellers. - the American Mortgage Diversity Council, an organization that promotes diversity and inclusion throughout the mortgage industry by providing a platform for the collaboration of mortgage industry leaders.

+- In 2022, Guild's Diversity and Inclusion Manager, a role focused on employee engagement and inclusivity, launched several employee resource groups. - In 2022, Guild hired its first VP of Marketplace Diversity Strategy, a role focused on building a pipeline of diverse sales teams and increasing the company's market share in diverse communities. - In 2022, Guild created a Diversity, Equity and Inclusion committee to develop, support and promote a strategy that ensures the company is effectively and responsibly servicing its customers, is making a positive social impact, and provides an inclusive environment for all employees.